-When the Diocese closed the Appalachian Office in late 2009, Jaclyn worked with Joe Wolfe, in his Federal Black Lung Claims Department with claims arising in Southwest Virginia due to the increase in cases of complicated Black Lung Disease, During this same time, Jaculyn and Susan Hedge, Ecological Educator, artist, and current GreenFaith Fellow set out to continue the ecological work that had been a legacy of the Appalachian Office of Justice and Peace and its forebears.
+When the Catholic Diocese closed the Appalachian Office in late 2009, Jaculyn worked with Norton, VA Attorney Joe Wolfe, in his Federal Black Lung Claims Department with claims arising in Southwest Virginia due to the increase in cases of complicated Black Lung Disease.
+During this same time, Jaculyn and Susan Hedge, Ecological Educator, artist, and current GreenFaith Fellow set out to continue the ecological work that had been a legacy of the Appalachian Office of Justice and Peace and its forebears.
 They recognized that there was a new legacy which was emerging from the newly formed partnerships with the local, regional, national and international groups, NFPs (not-for-profits), and the small “circles of hope” each and all of whom had been responding with courage to the ecological crisis and economic battles over coal fired electric plants and ash landfills so much a part of life here in Southwest Virginia but now seen within a global context.
 Those global connections are there for all to see.
 We are all in the transition.
 It is the transition from our industrialized economic society to a more integral human-earth society.
 We are seeing the end of the era of cheap fossil fuels, its impact on our carbon-drenched atmosphere and its contributing to global climate change.

 University of Virginia School of Law, Class of 1993, Juris Doctor